- What is actual cash value, or ACV?

 - What if the actual cash value isn't enough?

 - What is the difference between stated value and agreed value insurance?

-If your vehicle is destroyed in an accident or by another covered peril your insurer will send you a check for the actual cash value, or ACV, of your vehicle.
-The ACV of your car takes depreciation into account when determining a value for your car, which can lead to a smaller payout check then you might expect.
+If your vehicle is destroyed in an accident or by another covered peril, your insurer will send you a check for the actual cash value, or ACV, of your vehicle.
+The actual cash value takes depreciation into account when determining a value for your car, which can lead to a smaller payout check than you might expect.

 The actual cash value of your vehicle is its pre-collision value as calculated by your insurer.
-This is the amount of money your insurance company will pay out if it is stolen or totaled after they’ve subtracted your deductible.
+This is the amount your insurance company will pay out if it is stolen or totaled after subtracting your deductible.

 So, how do you determine actual cash value?
 Insurers take a variety of factors into account when determining the insurance valuation of cars.
-They look at the vehicle’s age and mileage and any past accidents it has been in or unrepaired weather issues such as hail damage.
+They look at the vehicle’s age, mileage, and any past accidents it has been in or unrepaired weather issues such as hail damage.

 They are taking depreciation into account and trying to determine the car’s fair market value, what you would have been able to sell it for before it was destroyed.

 The ACV will usually be dramatically less than what you paid for the car.
-This is true even if the wrecked car is only a few years (or even months) old.
-While cars are a necessity for everyday life, they are not a great investment.
+This is true even if the wrecked car is only a few years (or months) old.
+While cars are necessary for everyday life, they are not a great investment.